Join Our Initiative Browse the Datasets Contribute a New Dataset

 We endeavor to be flexible on dataset file formats and how they are organized.
 For text, we recommend formats like CSV, JSON, Parquet, ORC, AVRO.
 Supporting PDFs, where extraction will be necessary, can be difficult, but not impossible.

-NOTE: Using Parquet has the benefit that Hugging Face Croissant can be used to automatically extract some metadata.
-The
+NOTE: Using Parquet has the benefit that MLCommons Croissant can be used to automatically extract some metadata.
+See this Hugging Face page and the

 mlcroissant

-We are particularly interested in new datasets that can be used to train and tune models to excel in various domains, although general-purpose datasets are also welcome, of course.
+We are particularly interested in new datasets that can be used to train and tune models to excel in particular domains, although general-purpose datasets are also welcome, of course.

 These are the current domains of particular interest.
 Use the tags